aws/karpenter-provider-aws/docs/aws/README.md

 # Getting Started with Karpenter on AWS

 Karpenter automatically provisions new nodes in response to unschedulable pods.
-Karpenter does this by observing events within the kubernetes cluster, and then sending commands to the underlying cloud provider.
+Karpenter does this by observing events within the Kubernetes cluster, and then sending commands to the underlying cloud provider.

 In this example, the cluster is running on Amazon Web Services (AWS) Elastic